Prioritized Level Replay: Results and Discussion

 \subsection{Procgen Benchmark}

-Our results in Figure~\ref{fig:valuebased-procgen-baselines_staleness0.1} show that value-based level replay combined with rank prioritization, with $\beta = 0.1$ and $\rho = 0.1$, leads to the most drastic improvements across games.
-This setting yields statistically significant ($p=0.05$) improvements in generalization performance on 10 out of 16 environments, assessed by performing Welch's t-tests against the uniform-sampling baseline.
-In comparison, value-based level replay with proportional prioritization provides statistically significant gains over direct level sampling on one more game, but on average leads to worse mean test returns than rank prioritization.
-Notably, gains only occur when the replay distribution considers both level scores and staleness.
-Figures~\ref{fig:rank_staleness_spectrum} and~\ref{fig:prop_staleness_spectrum} in Appendix~\ref{app:additional_experiments} include these additional results.
+Our results, summarized in Figure~\ref{fig:procgen_summary}, show \algoabbrev{} with rank prioritization ($\beta = 0.1$, $\rho = 0.1$) leads to the largest statistically significant gains in mean normalized test and train returns and reduction in generalization gap compared to uniform sampling, outperforming all other methods besides UCB-DrAC + \algoabbrev{}. \algoabbrev{} combined with UCB-DrAC sees the most drastic improvements in these metrics.
+As reported in Table \ref{tab:ucb-drac-plr-sota}, UCB-DrAC + \algoabbrev{} yields a 76\% improvement in mean test return relative to PPO with uniform sampling, and a 28\% improvement relative to the previous state-of-the-art set by UCB-DrAC.
+While \algoabbrev{} with rank prioritization leads to statistically significant gains in test return on 10 of 16 environments and proportional prioritization, on 11 of 16 games, we prefer rank prioritization: While we find the two comparable in mean normalized returns, Figure \ref{fig:alternative-settings-results} shows rank prioritization results in higher mean \emph{unnormalized} test returns and a significantly lower mean generalization gap, averaged over all environments.

+Further, Figure \ref{fig:alternative-settings-results} shows that gains only occur when $P_{\text{replay}}$ considers \emph{both} level scores and staleness ($0 < \rho < 1$), highlighting the importance of staleness-based sampling in keeping scores from drifting off-policy.
+Lastly, we also benchmarked \algoabbrev{} on the hard setting against the same set of methods, where it again leads with 35\% greater test returns relative to uniform sampling and 83\% greater test returns when combined with UCB-DrAC.
+Figures \mbox{\ref{fig:procgen_hard_summary}--\ref{fig:rank_prop_train_eval}} and Table \ref{tab:ucb-drac-plr-hard} in Appendix~\ref{app:additional_experiments} report additional details on these results.

-The remaining scoring metrics based on TD-error and classifier uncertainty perform inconsistently across games.
-While certain games such as BigFish seem amenable to improvements in both training sample complexity and generalization under various \algoname{} scoring metrics, other games, such as Ninja, see no improvement or even degraded sample complexity and generalization.
-See Figure~\ref{fig:alternative-scoring-results} for an example of this inconsistent effect across games.
+The alternative scoring metrics based on TD-error and classifier uncertainty perform inconsistently across games.
+While certain games, such as BigFish, see improved sample-efficiency and generalization under various scoring functions, others, such as Ninja, see no improvement or worse, degraded performance.
+See Figure~\ref{fig:alternative-settings-results} for an example of this inconsistent effect across games.
+We find the best-performing variant of TSCL Window does not incorporate staleness information ($\rho = 0$) and similarly leads to inconsistent outcomes across games at test time, notably significantly worsening performance on StarPilot, as seen in Figure \ref{fig:procgen_summary}, and increasing the generalization gap on some environments as revealed in Figure \ref{fig:procgen_gen_gap_large} of Appendix \ref{app:additional_experiments}.